AleksandarDzudzevic/Project_unit_4/README.md

 I will design a new creative social network that will allow users to share their reviews of the small local places.
 The development will be done using the software Flask framework in Python, CSS and HTML.
 It will take around 5 weeks to develop and will be evaluated according to the success criteria stated below by the client.

 ## Success Criteria
-1. The social network website will provide a login and registration system.
+1. The social network website will provide a login and registration system. [ Another big problem is not having a place where my friends could see only the recipes I make]
 2. The social network website will allow users to post or delete their reviews of the local places, containing title, date, and content.
+[I have always faced the big challenge of finding them, as they can be hardly found on google maps where only a few gain exposure]
-3. The social network website will have a feature to display all users and the city about which they post.
+3. The social network website will have a feature to display all users and the city about which they post. [user has to put great effort to narrow the search only to relevant local places located in their city]
-4. The social network website will have an option to choose a city which you are interested in, and see only relevant reviews.
+4. The social network website will have an option to choose a city which you are interested in, and see only relevant reviews. [user has to put great effort to narrow the search only to relevant local places located in their city]
-5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.
+5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile. [where only a few gain exposure, eliminating smaller local shops and restaurants due to their lack of marketing]
-6. The social network website will have an interactive map showing cities that users could choose to write about.
+6. The social network website will have an interactive map showing cities which user could explore. [these smaller businesses will close due to a lack of traffic]

 # Criteria B: Design
 ## System Diagram